 The Veteran ID Card Frequently Asked Questions provides additional information.

-To be eligible for the veteran ID card , you must:
+To be eligible for the veteran indicator, you must:

 - Be a Virginia resident

-- Hold an unexpired Virginia commercial driver's license, driver's license, learner's permit or DMV-issued ID card
+- Apply for or currently hold an unexpired Virginia commercial driver's license, driver's license, learner's permit or DMV-issued ID card

 - Have served either (1) in the active U. S. Armed Forces or (2) for more than 180 days in the Virginia National Guard or U. S. Reserves